-- 28/02/2018 08:00 Formation of a convergence zone: On the 28th of Feb., at 8 am (local time), just before the beginning of the snow storm, temperatures are very cold over lands in the region, in altitude $(-6^{\circ} \text{ at } 850 \text{ hPa}, \text{ corr. to} about 1500 \text{ m})$ and on the ground (between -2° and 6° at 2 m).
+28 February 2018, 08:00 - formation of a convergence zone.
+On 28 February, at 08:00 LT, just before the beginning of the snow storm, temperatures are very cold over lands in the region, in altitude (-6 °C at 850 hPa, corresponding to about 1500 m) and on the ground (between -2 and 6 °C at 2 m).
 We can observe a line of convergence on the sea, with, on the one side, cold air brought from the northeast related to the cold spell and, on the other side, winds from the southeast bringing warm air.
-This convergence zone will generate vertical fluxes and will create this atmospheric disturbance at the origin of important snow and rain accumulations. - 28/02/2021 14:00 Beginning of the snowfall: At 2 pm (local time), important precipitation amounts occur around the convergence zone, mainly along the coast but also offshore.
-At the northwest of this zone (Montpellier, Béziers), despite a slight and progressive increase of temperature at the ground and in altitude, the supply of cold air from the North leads to solid precipitation only. - 28/02/2018 20:00 Snow/rain event: Between 8 pm and 2 am (local time), winds from South-East intensify, and precipitation amounts on Montpellier increase.
-AROME model shows a temporary movement of the convergence zone from the plains.
-Then, a northeast flux with cold air at low altitudes leads to snow again in the surroundings of Montpellier. - 01/03/2018 02:00 Warming and rainfall gets stronger: During the night between 28/02/2018 and 01/03/2018, warming is rising at high altitudes (from -3° at 6 pm to 0° at 2 am at 1500 m) and rainfall becomes dominant. - 01/03/2018 08:00 Intense rain event: In the morning of 01/03/2018, despite the persistence of the convergence zone and cold ground temperatures, warming in altitude is too important and precipitation only falls as rain.
-The collapse took place at around 18:00.
+This convergence zone will generate vertical fluxes and will create this atmospheric disturbance at the origin of important snow and rain accumulations.

+28 February 2021, 14:00 - beginning of the snowfall.
+At 14:00 LT, important precipitation amounts occur around the convergence zone, mainly along the coast but also offshore.
+At the northwest of this zone (Montpellier, Béziers), despite a slight and progressive increase in temperature at the ground and in altitude, the supply of cold air from the north leads to solid precipitation only.

-Figure 3.
-Outputs of the high-resolution AROME model for the following parameters: temperature at 850 hPa [°C], temperature at 2 m [°C], wind at 10 m [km/h], precipitation amount accumulated in 1 hour [mm] and the corresponding type of precipitation (rain, snow or ice pellet).
-The maps shown on each line correspond to different runs for 1h lead time, from 28/02 at 8:00 to 01/03 at 14:00 (local time).
-Source: Meteo-France.
+28 February 2018, 20:00 - snow event.
+Between 20:00 and 02:00 LT, winds from the southeast intensify, and precipitation amounts on Montpellier increase.
+The AROME model shows a temporary movement of the convergence zone from the plains.
+Then, a northeast flux with cold air at low altitudes leads to snow again in the surroundings of Montpellier.

+1 March 2018, 02:00 - warming and rainfall get stronger.
+During the night between 28 February 2018 and 1 March 2018, warming is rising at high altitudes (from -3 °C at 18:00 LT to 0 °C at 02:00 LT at 1500 m), and rainfall becomes dominant.

+1 March 2018, 08:00 - intense rain event.
+In the morning of 1 March 2018, despite the persistence of the convergence zone and cold ground temperatures, warming in altitude is too important, and precipitation only falls as rain.
+The collapse took place at around 18:00 LT.